-Whether you search legal assistance with navigating your business venture in Miami, Florida, or exploring your options after being sued, our business law attorneys have the skills, experience, and track record to handle your case with the highest standards of diligence and professionalism.
+Whether you search legal advice or assistance with navigating your business venture in Miami, Florida, or exploring your options after being sued in commercial litigation, our attorneys have the skills, experience, and track record to handle your case with the highest standards of diligence and professionalism.
 If you need help understanding your rights, we can help.

 The goal of any business is to be successful.
 However, sometimes that is not up to the owner, and there are cases when even the most successful businesses require help.
 The United States Small Business Administration (SBA) is extending its disaster loan programs to businesses and nonprofits, including charitable organizations impacted by COVID-19.
 Businesses can qualify regardless of whether they have suffered property damage and can use the funds to help meet working capital needs and cover operating expenses as they recover from the pandemic’s impact.

 The SBA said that its Office of Disaster Assistance would coordinate with state or territory governors to submit requests for the Economic Injury Disaster Loan (EIDL) assistance and Payroll Protection Program (PPP) lending.
 Once a declaration is made, the information on the application process for Economic Injury Disaster Loan assistance will be made available to affected small businesses within that area.
 There are also renters and mortgage relief for tenants and landlords.